AphelionSoftware/OrcaKB/_posts/band-.md

 ### Muscles
 ### Synonyms
 ### Equipment needed
+- bands
+- crossbar
 #### Alternatives
 ### Description
+There are 4 parts to this exercise, and you will typically need 2 different thickness bands
 ### Progressions
 #### Regressed versions (Progressions to get to this movement)
 #### Progressive versions